bsd/bsd-custom-donate-jekyll/_posts/2013-10-24-shatterproof.md

 ##top-section
 header-section: true
-title: Your Donation Will Save Lives
+title: DONATE
-subtitle: Donate to Partners In Health
+subtitle: Help us bring new energy, new resources, and a new commitment to prevent, treat and ultimately end addiction.

 #form customization
 custom-amounts: [10, 20, 50, 100, 250, 500, 1000] #an array of 7 values for the donation amount